Filing for bankruptcy is by no means a rare occurrence today, so if you have questions about bankruptcy and life insurance, you aren’t alone.

-To answer that question, we’ll go over the three different types of bankruptcy that life insurance underwriters typically encounter today.
+To explore how bankruptcy impacts life insurance, we’ll go over the three different types of bankruptcy that life insurance underwriters typically encounter today.
 Plus, we’ll show you what happens in each case.

 » Calculate: Life insurance needs calculator

 Before we dive in, it’s important to understand that individuals usually file Chapter 7 or Chapter 13, whereas businesses typically file Chapter 7 or Chapter 11.